Strydir/SSLoader/README.md

 Set your SteamVR Home to VRToolbox, Virtual Desktop, Bigscreen beta or pick your own!

+**Attention: Separators have been redone.
+If you are updating, delete your old Separators before saving an edit or it will destroy your list!

 This is a simplified version of CogentRifter's Home Loader, found here:  https://github.com/CogentHub/HomeLoader.
 With his permission, I have modified it for my needs.